-My mother recently passed away.
+My mother passed away in 2013.
 She was 91 and lived a rich, full life.
 She was a great cook and is certainly one of the reasons I spend so much time in the kitchen.
 A few years ago, she collected her favorite recipes as well as the favorite family recipes of her parents and her extended family (three children and 12 grandchildren).
 She found photos of each of the family members to put beside the recipes with some comments by her.
 Everything was copied and bound in handmade, padded binders.
 Everyone got a copy – very cool.
 This was one of the recipes from the “Family Cookbook”.

 Servings: 6 as a main dish, 8 if you have other courses.

 Gear: Standard pie pan – a simple aluminum pie pan works just fine.
 You can also use a more decorative ceramic pie pan if you will be serving the dish at the table.